Chromodyne/c-prog-modern-approach/ch20/Exercises/readme.md

 ### **Answer**  ###

+**Note:** For (b), (c), and (d) of the following answers I have included the binary steps through the process.
+While the exercises state we are using an `unsigned short` for each variable, which is typically 16-bits, I have I have opted to limit the binary math to 8-bits to keep things terse.
+With the values provided for the variables in the exercises the logic works out the exact same.

 (a) Addition (`+`) has a higher precedence than bitwise shifting.
 Therefore the expression being evaluated is `i >> (1 + j) >> 1`.
 Therefore our output is `0` because bitshifting right by `10` and again by `1` leaves us with `0b00000000` since the set bits do not underflow.

 (b) Remember that the complement operator (`~`) has higher precedence than the bitwise AND (`&`). `i` is originally set to `0b00000001` by taking the complement we change it to `0b11111110`.
 Therefore `i & ~i` gives us `0`.
 See below.